jdrli/crash-lander/README.md

 # Crash Lander - QA Testing Dashboard

-This is a [Next.js](https://nextjs.org/) frontend for the Crash Lander QA API, designed as a client-facing dashboard for comprehensive website quality analysis.
+This is a [Next.js](https://nextjs.org/) frontend for the Crash Lander API, designed as a client-facing dashboard for comprehensive website quality analysis.
+This is a work-in-progress!
+Just began work on this front-end, so I'm working on catching it up to reflect all the API functionality.

 ## About This Project